DVC-Viking-Robotics/about-us/README.rst

 That's good!
 Our primary goal as an organization is to learn, sharpen, and hone the skills you'll probably need in the world outside our small spectrum.
 Here are some links to great "learning-the-basics" resources to get you started:

-* Sololearn has some great walkthroughs on `Python <https://www.sololearn.com/Course/Python/>`_, `C++ <https://www.sololearn.com/Course/CPlusPlus/>`_, `HTML <https://www.sololearn.com/Course/HTML/>`_, `CSS <https://www.sololearn.com/Course/CSS/>`_, `JavaScript <https://www.sololearn.com/Course/JavaScript/>`_, and many others.
+* `Sololearn <https://www.sololearn.com/>`_ has some great walkthroughs on `Python <https://www.sololearn.com/Course/Python/>`_, `C++ <https://www.sololearn.com/Course/CPlusPlus/> (not arduino, but close)`_, `HTML <https://www.sololearn.com/Course/HTML/>`_, `CSS <https://www.sololearn.com/Course/CSS/>`_, `JavaScript <https://www.sololearn.com/Course/JavaScript/>`_, and many others.
 They also have an app on mobile platforms for `iOS <https://itunes.apple.com/us/app/id1210079064>`_ and `Android <https://play.google.com/store/apps/details?id=com.sololearn>`_; learn while you're on the toilet!
 Okay, its not Dr. Suess' "Green Eggs and Ham", but the walkthroughs are quick, easy, and painless.

-* the best way to learn is to get your feet wet.
+* The best way to learn is to get your feet wet.
 That is to say: take a deep breathe and jump right in.
 This method may seem a little overwhelming, but we encourage asking your fellow team members for help and insights.

 OK.
 OK.
 Where do I Jump In?
 ----------------------------